jiriklepl/ParCo2024-artifact/README.md

   On the standard output, it outputs the column-wise diff for the Polybench/C baseline and the list of proto-structures for the Noarr implementation for each algorithm preceded by the name of the algorithm.
 Each list is followed by the total number of changes or proto-structures.

+- [more_visualizations.sh](more_visualizations.sh): Script for generating additional visualizations of the measured wall-clock times and the code comparison.

+  This script generates additional visualizations of the measured wall-clock times and the code comparison that are referenced in the paper.

+- [run-examples.sh](run-examples.sh): Script for running the examples of Noarr code presented in the paper.

+  This script runs the examples of Noarr code presented in the paper on freshly generated input data and performs a simple validation of the outputs.
+The purpose of this script is to demonstrate that the presented Noarr code is functional and can be used in practice.
+The script requires Python 3.6 or newer on top of the requirements for the experiments.

 ## Requirements

 The artifact considers the following software requirements for the experiments: